 Below is listed the information to enrollment and registration of students at our schools, as well as a link above to access Online Registration.
 If you have any questions about the enrollment process, call your school, or call 503-399-2632.

 Make sure you have the appropriate documentation to register your child.
 The school will ask for a record of your child’s immunization records.
-Also bring some form of identification, such as birth certificate.

 2. Identify the school

 Use our School Boundaries and Bus Routes application to determine what school your student(s) will attend, based on your home address, or call our Boundary Information Line at 503-399-3246.

 To register your child for school, use our Online Registration Portal or call the school to find out the best time to stop by and register your child.